Kjones6052/E_Commerce_API_Mini_Project/README.md

 The name of this repository is E Commerce API Mini Project, it can be found at [E-Commerce-Repo](https://github.com/Kjones6052/E_Commerce_API_Mini_Project)

-The files in this repository were designed and written to ...(description here)
+The files in this repository were designed and written to manage a database of Customers, Customer Accounts, Products, and Orders for a E Commerce Application.
+A table in the database is created for Customers, Customer Accounts, Products, and Orders.
+Each table has enpoint routes and methods to add, update, get, or delete.

 Python Virtual Environment created with name 'ecomenv' for the project.